 In order for a reader to imagine a scene playing out in their mind’s eye, they have to first know where that scene occurs.
 Thus, whenever you change up the setting, especially when transitioning to a new scene, it is vital that you let your audience know where they are as quickly as possible (as well as who the PoV character is).
 It can be incredibly disorienting and immersion breaking when a reader finds out, three pages into a scene, that they are no longer standing in the place they imagined.

 Major vs. minor settings

-My final thoughts on this topic involves major vs. minor settings, another distinction I use in my personal storycrafting process.
+My final thought on this topic involves major vs. minor settings, another distinction that I use in my personal storycrafting process.
 Just like your characters, some settings will be central to your story, while others will appear only briefly.
 Like minor characters, minor settings require significantly less development to use effectively.
 But it still important that the details you do provide to your readers serve your narrative and remain internally consistent if you revisit them later on.
-This means you will want to focus on a few carefully-chosen details that really bring out the uniqueness of this place.
-Examples of minor settings might include: a cave the characters spend a single night in.
-The living room of a close friend.
-A bar where two characters meet only once or twice.
+This means that you will want to focus on a few carefully-chosen details that really bring out the uniqueness of this place.
+Examples of minor settings might include: a cave the characters spend a single night in, the living room of a close friend, or a bar where two characters meet only once or twice.

 When developing minor settings, ask yourself:

 - How can I sum up this place in a few sentences?